Sooke Potholes Regional Park – Spring Salmon Place Campground

 Campground Services Provided:

-The campground does not provide hydro, dumping station or showers.
-Cellular phone service is limited.
+The campground does not provide hydro, dumping stations, or showers.
+There is little to no cell phone service in this area.

 Campground Operation: